-By Vinit Duggal, Director & Chief Information Security Officer
+By Vinit Duggal, Director and Chief Information Security Officer, Intelsat

 At the same time, the explosion of data and the rise of the mobile landscape for both business and personal use have complicated the securing of assets even more.
 It is critical in today’s world to ensure that data is secure no matter where it resides.
 But how?

 For any enterprise leveraging a communications network for commerce of any sort, here are five questions to ask of your satellite provider.

 1. How are you securing your networks (not just your satellites)?

 Securing satellite networks is a complex undertaking given the nature and scope of the satellite ecosystem.
 With the rise of 3G/4G/LTE networks, it is no longer enough to focus on securing just the satellite itself.
 Today, the typical satellite network architecture is global and spans terrestrial and satellite links as well as cellular, internet and/or microwave connections.

 The challenge is to ensure that the entire ecosystem, not just your company, has the right security posture to harden your company against the gamut of attacks pervasive in today’s environment.
 The threats, as the recent Target breach proved, might originate from internal and/or external sources.
 They can be in the form of Spam, Spear Phishing, Distributed Denial of Service, Interference, Targeted Malware, Data Loss & Interception and State Sponsored.
 It is no longer enough to make sure that just the satellite infrastructure has the right security policies and procedures in place.
 Ask whether equipment providers and customers have implemented layered controls and countermeasures to help mitigate the threat of an attack that could impair the entire ecosystem.

 2. What is your Information Assurance plan?
 What are the key elements?